david-schmidt/KEGS-upstream/README.kegs.txt

 at 1MHz.
 That is, it may do just 40 screen refreshes per real second, instead of the usual 60.
 This happens rarely.

+(There's a Mac OS X bug in recent releases after 10.13 which can cause KEGS to draw VERY slowly to the screen, such that KEGS falls below 1MHz.
+On your Mac, go to the Apple Menu->System Prefernces, then select Displays.
+Select the "Color" tab.
+Change to a different setting, usually one with "RGB" in the name.
+See if KEGS now easily exceeds 1MHz).

-If you force KEGS to run at 1MHz, it will strive to run at exactly 1MHz (well, really 1.024MHz).
+If you force KEGS to run at 1MHz, it will strive to run at exactly 1MHz (well, really 1.022MHz).
 If it is running faster (almost always), it will pause briefly several times a second to maintain the 1MHz speed.
 It does this in a friendly way that makes time available to other tasks.
 This makes older Apple II games very playable just like a real Apple IIgs on slow speed.
 KEGS is running at exactly the same speed as an Apple //e when in 1MHz mode.
-The 1MHz mode you set through the right mouse button overrides the "fast" mode you can access through the control panel.
+The 1MHz mode you set through the F6 key overrides the "fast" mode you can access through the control panel.
 But, 3.5" accesses will "speed up" to 2.8MHz to enable that code to operate correctly while the 3.5" disk is being accessed.

 If you force KEGS to run at 2.8MHz, KEGS tries to run at exactly 2.8MHz.
 But like a real unaccelerated Apple IIgs, if you set the control panel to "slow", it will really be running at 1MHz.
-Accesses to 5.25" disk automatically slow down to 1MHz, when running the IWM in accurate mode (F7).
-KEGS may not be able to keep up with some programs running at 2.8MHz due to video and sound overheads on lower-end machines.
-If that happens, it effectively runs slower by extending the emulated "second", like in the 1MHz mode.
-You can tell this is happening when Eff MHz in the status area falls below 2.8MHz.
-If KEGS is running faster than 2.8MHz, it takes small pauses to slow down, just like in 1MHz.
+Accesses to 5.25" disk automatically slow down to 1MHz, when running the IWM in accurate mode (F7) or when accessing a Woz image.
 Many Apple IIgs demos must be run at 2.8MHz.
 The built-in selftests (cmd-option-ctrl-Reset) must run at 2.8MHz.
 Many Apple IIgs action games are more playable at 2.8MHz.

 The 8.0MHz setting means follow the ZipGS-selected speed, but don't go faster than 8.0MHz.
-If your host computer cannot keep up, then the emulated second will be extended.
+If your host computer cannot keep up, then the emulated second will be extended, and KEGS will have choppy audio and video.
 You can use the ZipGS control panel, or ZIPPY.GS on the sample disk image to set the emulated ZipGS speed to anything from 1MHz to 8MHz in .5MHz increments.

 The Unlimited setting means run as fast as possible, whatever speed that is (but always above 1MHz).
 Eff MHz gives you the current Apple IIgs